 The Yamaki Deluxe Folk

-This Yamaki is a guitar worth mentioning because it never ceases to amaze me.
+This Yamaki never ceases to amaze me.
 It is a Yamaki Deluxe Folk No. 120- 6 string acoustic.
 I got this guitar for 50 bucks to take to New Zealand on a mission trip.
 The plan was to leave it in New Zealand but after 2 weeks of playing it I decided to ditch some of my bags in favor of shipping the guitar back to the U.S.

 The guitar is easy to play and has a rich low end.
 It doesn't sparkle like a spruce top because it is a red cedar top.
 Back and sides are rosewood with rosewood fret board and 25.5" scale.
 It has a zero fret.
-My first ever zero fret guitar.
-Now I am on the side of favoring in the zero fret discussions.
+I like the zero fret.
 It is a copy of a Martin D-18 that was made in Japan.
+Yes it does have a heel splice but that doesn't bother me, it is rock solid.
 Stamped on the label inside of the guitar is 1972.
-This guitar led me into a study of old Japanese instrument makers including Suzuki, Yairi, Yamaki, Yamaha, Ibanez, Takamine, Kasuga and others which is very interesting.
+This guitar led me into a study of old Japanese instrument makers including Suzuki, Yairi, Yamaki, Yamaha, Ibanez, Takamine, Kasuga and many others which is very interesting.
 Japanese guitars were considered junk not too many years ago but things are changing among players in the know.
 That being said I still prefer my American made instruments.

-First I imagined I wouldn't use it for recording due to the lack of high end but I'm starting to see it has a place even in the studio.
+At first I imagined I wouldn't use it for recording because of the mellow tone yet now I see it has its place in the studio.
 This guitar has me dumbfounded.
 I keep coming back to it because it is such a joy to play.
 Listeners say it sounds great.
 It just goes to show that sometimes you don't have to pay a lot to get something you really like.
 There is a lot of hype about so called 'Law suit era' guitars.
 Some are junk and some are amazing.